Dudley Castle: The keep

 The castle keep dates from the rebuilding that started in 1262.
 It rests on the motte, constructed in the Norman period but somewhat reduced in height afterwards.
 The original building was slightly rectangular in plan with approximate dimensions 15 metres north to south and 22 metres east to west.
 The four drum towers on each corner are 9.8 metres in diameter.
-After the slighting at the end of the civil war, only the north side of the castle and parts of two of the drum towers remain.
+After the slighting at the end of the civil war, only the north side of the castle and parts of two of the drum towers remained.